Enemy Ace

 Enemy Ace (Feindliches Ass) is a DC Comics property about the adventures of a skilled but troubled German anti-hero and flying ace in World War I and World War II, Hans von Hammer, known to the world as "The Hammer of Hell".
-Debuting in 1965, the comic was written by Robert Kanigher and drawn by Joe Kubert and the character has been revived several times since by other writers & artists.
+Debuting in 1965, the comic was written by Robert Kanigher and drawn by Joe Kubert and the character has been revived several times since by other writers and artists.

 Overview

 Enemy Ace first appeared in Our Army at War #151 (February 1965), in a backup story that quickly gained popularity.
 As a World War I pilot flying for the Germans, his stories told the German side of the war, in which Hans von Hammer was a man of honor and chivalry, a flying knight in his Fokker Dr.I, but he was haunted by his duties and the constant death surrounding them.

-The early series stories centered around World War I Air Combat and the strategies, tactics and honor employed by the early knights of the air.
-The stories were often a stark contrast between the dark brooding character Von Hammer and his softer, kinder side as in Star Spangled War Stories No 148 where Von Hammer rescues a little dog he names "Schatzi" and proceeds to befriend him, even introducing him to his dark hunting companion the gray wolf who accepts little Schatzi rather than eating him.
-But the Von Hammer stories were not big on happy endings, and Von Hammer goes on to lose Schatzi in a haunting scene by dropping him accidentally from his Fokker during air combat.
+The early series stories centered around World War I aerial combat and the tactics employed by the early knights of the air, along with their honor.
+The stories were often a stark contrast between the dark brooding character Von Hammer and his softer, kinder side as in Star Spangled War Stories #148 where Von Hammer rescues a little dog he names "Schatzi" and proceeds to befriend him, even introducing him to his dark hunting companion the gray wolf who accepts little Schatzi rather than eating him.
+The Von Hammer stories were not big on happy endings, and Von Hammer goes on to lose Schatzi in a haunting scene by dropping him accidentally from his Fokker during air combat.
 He grieves the loss of the dog, then proceeds to massacre the remaining British pilots in an act of bloody revenge.
 Von Hammer was a dark character, portrayed as the inevitable result of war.

 Unlike most comic book characters, Von Hammer does not have an arch-enemy, though a French pilot known as The Hangman was a persistent opponent.
-The majority of Von Hammer's opponents followed the same code of honor as he did, which included not attacking a helpless pilot.
+The majority of Von Hammer's opponents follow the same code of honor as he does, which includes not attacking a helpless pilot.

-Created by Robert Kanigher and Joe Kubert, the Enemy Ace was taken loosely from the real-life Red Baron, Manfred von Richthofen.
-Both flew Crimson Red Fokker DR1 Triplanes.
+Created by Robert Kanigher and Joe Kubert, the Enemy Ace was based loosely on Manfred von Richthofen.
+Both flew Crimson Red Fokker DR1 triplanes.
 Both were of aristocratic blood.
 Both awarded themselves a trophy with each downed enemy plane.
 Both were the highest scoring flying ace of the First World War.
 The main difference between the two was that Von Hammer survived to old age, whereas Von Richthofen was shot down and killed before the war ended.

 The character's stories have been praised as among DC's strongest war stories of the Silver Age of comic books.
 He was revived for a few graphic novels.
 The first was Enemy Ace: War Idyll (1990) by George Pratt, where Hammer is revealed to have lived until 1969, dying peacefully upon turning over his memoirs to and concluding his interviews with a troubled Vietnam War veteran-turned-journalist.